+While some schools' tuition rates rise almost imperceptibly this year, others increase by thousands of dollars each year.
+Some of students may perceive these ever-ballooning price tags as roadblocks to a college education.
+But they don't have to be.
 With the total outstanding student loan debt in the United States constantly increasing, taking out loans seems all but unavoidable, particularly for middle class and economically disadvantaged students.
 So how can you help your students avoid falling down this rabbit hole of student debt without forfeiting a college education altogether?

 Make sure your students are familiar with the different types of student loans and their long-term effects.
-It's easy to sign a few papers and take the money when repayment is at least four years away, but those four years will go by quickly.
-Help them understand the interest rates of both federal and private loans and how much that interest will cost them over the life of a given loan.
+It's easy to sign a few papers and take the money when repayment is at least four years away, but those four years will go by quickly—and loans are often a lifetime commitment.
+Help them understand their financial aid options and the interest rates of both federal and private loans and how much that interest will cost them over the life of a given loan.

 Obviously, the more money your students can get for free, the better.
 Researching and applying for scholarships takes some time and effort, but it will be more than worth it in the long run.
-Be sure they're also looking at the institutional scholarships and grants available at the schools to which they're applying.
+Be sure they're also looking at the institutional scholarships and grants available at the schools they're applying to.
 Some schools offer scholarships for things like above average SAT scores—they just need to be sure to check with financial aid offices so they know what's available and how they can cash in.

 Other schools offer guaranteed tuition plans, under which students will pay the same tuition rate they pay as freshmen for all four years.
-Guaranteed tuition helps families plan in advance for tuition costs and also encourages students to graduate on time, since the rate is generally effective for a maximum of four years.
+Guaranteed tuition helps families plan for tuition costs and encourages students to graduate on time, since the rate is generally effective for a maximum of four years.
 As you help your students narrow down the list of schools to which they will apply, consider suggesting colleges that offer these or similar options.